Mirzipan/Homm3_BG_Database/docs/heroes/mutare.md

 | Ⅵ | :ongoing: For this Combat, your selected [unit's](../units/index.md) :initiative: is increased by 1.<br><br>This effect doubles for a Dragons [unit](../units/index.md). |

+## Appearances As Player Hero

+- Dragon’s Blood - 1.
+Savaging The Scavengers
+- Dragon’s Blood - 2.
+Blood Of The Dragon Father
+- Dragon’s Blood - 3.
+Blood Thirsty

 ## Comes With

 - [Core Game](../content.md)